fh-fvtt/zweihander/README.md

-# ZWEIHÄNDER: Grim & Perilous RPG system for FoundryVTT

 ![](https://db4sgowjqfwig.cloudfront.net/campaigns/161832/assets/725959/Zweiha_nderLogoTransparency.png?1492594545)

+# Grim & Perilous RPG system for FoundryVTT

 ## Current State

 The system is still in early development and unfit for playing.
-Expect a first, experimental version to be available around December 2020.

 ## Permissions